 - The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
 This weight must include any added ballast other than the Correct Craft Launch Control SystemTM. - Death or serious injury can occur from overloading the boat.
-DO NOT purposely overload or add any additional water to the boat other than to the Correct Craft Launch Control SystemTM. - The maximum number of persons allowed on the boat.
+DO NOT purposely overload your Correct Craft boat.
+Do not fill the bilge area with water to act as ballast. - The maximum number of persons allowed on the boat.
 This information on the capacity plate applies under normal conditions and special care must be used in any other than normal conditions.
 Check the capacity plate on your boat and abide by these limits.